Questions to Ask on Your Wedding Venue Site Tour

 So you've researched some professional wedding venues and narrowed the list down to a few of your potential favorites.
 What's next?
 Visiting the actual site so you can see exactly what it's like.
 But before you head out on your tours, there are some questions you should ask your wedding venue.
 While it's important to actually see the venue in-person, there are important things to ask about for planning purposes.
 For example, you want to make sure there's enough parking if your guests are driving in for the occasion.
 Or if certain guests require ADA-compliant facilities, you should confirm that your selected venue has those.

-With everything from bathrooms to alcohol restrictions to cancellation policies, our list of questions should have you covered.
+With everything from bathrooms to alcohol restrictions to cancellation policies, our list of wedding venue questions should have you covered.
 See all the questions to ask your wedding venue on your site tour, below.

 In this article: